FocuserLLC/grossoutdiet-support/index.md

 Yes.
 Your logs and streaks live on your device.
 We don't sell your data, and we don't share it with advertisers.
 See our [Privacy Policy](privacy.html) for details.

 ### 5. How do I delete my account and data?
 Open the app → **Settings → Delete All Data**.
 That wipes your logs, streaks, and Resist Points from the device.
-If you also want any associated subscription records removed, email us from the address tied to your purchase.
+If you also want any associated purchase records removed, email us from the address tied to your purchase.

 ---